oboukili/resume/README.md

 # Olivier Boukili

-*Cloud engineer with a strong sysadmin background with a passion for DevSecOps culture.*
+*Cloud engineer with a strong sysadmin background and a passion for DevSecOps culture.*

 ---